antonybudianto/firebase-rs/README.md

 3. Add `FIREBASE_PROJECT_ID` environment variable to your backend on local and production server

-4. Backend Rust will verify and send back the JWL claim response (including extracted user's data) back as json
+4. Backend Rust will verify and send back the JWT claim response (including extracted user's data, and verified user_id) back as json

 ## How to use